tyn2ka/tyn2ka/README.md

 - 👋 Hi, I’m @tyn2ka
 - 👀 I’m interested in sport, medicine and testing
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me https://www.linkedin.com/in/budnikmartyna/

 <!---
 tyn2ka/tyn2ka is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.